slim-template/slim/README.md

 ### Control code `-`

 The dash denotes control code.
 Examples of control code are loops and conditionals. `end` is forbidden behind `-`.
 Blocks are defined only by indentation.
 If your ruby code needs to use multiple lines, append a backslash `\` at the end of the lines.
+If your line ends with comma `,` (e.g because of a method call) you don't need the additional backslash before the linebreak.

     body
       - if articles.empty?